Rocket Lab Neutron

 Neutron is a partially reusable, medium-lift, two-stage launch vehicle under development by Rocket Lab.
 Announced on March 1, 2021, the vehicle is designed to be capable of delivering a payload of 13000 kg to low Earth orbit in a partially reusable configuration, and will focus on the growing megaconstellation satellite delivery market.
-First launch is expected after the first quarter of 2026.
+First launch is expected no earlier than the last quarter of 2026.